-The ICAR-National Research Centre on Mithun was established in June 1988 in the state of Nagaland under the aegis of Indian Council of Agricultural Research to provide impetus on the research work on Mithun (Bos frontalis).
-Mithun, a ruminant species belonging to family Bovidae and assumed to be the domesticated form of wild gaur (Bos gaurus) is indigenous to the eastern Himalayas and referred as ‘sacrificial ox’ of the North-Eastern Region of India.
-It plays an important role in the traditional and rituals of the vast tribal population of this region.
+The ICAR-National Research Centre on Mithun was established in June 1988 in the state of Nagaland under the aegis of the Indian Council of Agricultural Research to provide impetus on the research work on Mithun (Bos frontalis).
+Mithun, a ruminant species belonging to the family Bovidae and assumed to be the domesticated form of wild gaur (Bos gaurus) is indigenous to the eastern Himalayas and referred to as the ‘sacrificial ox’ of the North-Eastern Region of India.
+It plays an important role in the traditions and rituals of the vast tribal population of this region.

 Geographical Distribution and Population Status of Mithun

 Mithun is distributed within a limited geographical boundary.
 It is mainly found in the North-Eastern Region of India viz., Arunachal Pradesh, Nagaland, Manipur and Mizoram.
 It is also found in Myanmar, China, Bangladesh and Bhutan.
 It is difficult to ascertain the world total population of mithun as no systematic population record is available in mithun inhabited areas except in India.
 According to the Livestock Census (2012) of India, out of 298264 total population of mithun in India, 249000 mithuns are available in Arunachal Pradesh, followed by 34871 in Nagaland, 10131 in Manipur and 3287 in Mizoram.
 Apart from these, a small number of mithuns were also reported from Himachal Pradesh (988) and Jammu & Kashmir (57).